Hiking the Kīpapa Ridge Trail on Oʻahu, Hawaiʻi

 Distance (One Way): 9.7 miles / 15.6 km

-I say this because Kīpapa is very overgrown, very slow-moving, and you will be army crawling through pig tunnels more than you have on any other hike.
+This is because Kīpapa Ridge is very overgrown, very slow-moving, and you will be army crawling through pig tunnels more than most other hikes on the island.

 For these reasons, Kīpapa Ridge is one of only a few Hawaiʻi hikes where it makes sense to talk about it from a top-down approach because it is highly unlikely that anyone will be starting from the trailhead in Mililani and hiking up to the summit.
 It also would be that much more miserable to fight through the overgrowth going uphill than down.